VanBhu/Snack-Finder-App/README.md

 An app where you input what type of food you feel like eating and specific snacks are shown to you.

 Made using SwiftUI and the Gemini API.

+To test it you must use your own API key.